 Data validation is a great feature, and you can use creative formulas to create flexible lists, such as dependent drop down lists.
 However, the font size can't be changed, only 8 rows are visible at a time, and only the active cell shows a drop down arrow.

 You can't change those settings, but you can colour the data entry cells, to make them obvious to the worksheet users.

 Form Control Combo Box

 Instead of using data validation, you could use a Form Control Combo Box.
 It gives you a bit more control over the appearance of the drop down list.

 You can adjust the number of drop down lines in the Form Control Combo box, so you can show all 12 months, without a scroll bar.
 You can also link the combo box to a cell, so the selected item number appears on the worksheet.

-The drop down arrow is always visible, to the Form Control combo box is easy for users to find on the worksheet.
+The drop down arrow is always visible, so the Form Control combo box is easy for users to find on the worksheet.
 The font size can't be changed though, so the list would be hard to read on a zoomed worksheet.